-Let us now turn our attention to what this post is interested in which is the FTSE 100 Cyclically Adjusted PE.
+As always let us now turn our attention to the FTSE 100 Cyclically Adjusted PE.
 This is also shown in the first chart above.
 For completeness let me also detail the usual reminders.
 I do not use P/E ratio’s to make investment decisions from and instead use this CAPE.
 This is because the P/E ratio does not take the business cycle into account which the CAPE tries to adjust for.
 The method used is similar to that developed by Professor Robert Shiller for the S&P500.
 The calculation is the ratio of Real (ie after inflation) FTSE 100 first possible day of the month Price to the 10 Year Real (CPI adjusted) first possible day of the month Earnings.
 Unfortunately the dataset I have created only goes back to July 1993.
 Therefore to get a meaningful set of numbers I have had to average in to a PE10 for the first 10 years.
 What this means is that July 1994 is actually a PE1, July 1995 is a PE2 and so forth until July 2003 when we have a full FTSE 100 PE10.

 The key FTSE 100 CAPE/PE10 metrics are:

 The chart below is why I use the FTSE 100 CAPE to drive a tactical portion of my Retirement Investing Today asset allocation.
-It shows the relationship between the FTSE 100 PE10 and the Nominal 5 Year Capital Gains from August 1993 to August 2007.
+It shows the relationship between the FTSE 100 PE10 and the Nominal 5 Year Capital Gains from August 1993 to February 2008.
 Ideally this would be a 5 Year Total Return Chart, ie including dividends, however this dataset is not yet mature enough to allow this given my dividend data only goes back to 2006.
-Even so just looking at 5 Year Nominal Capital Gains we see a correlation of -0.47 with an R^2 of 0.16.
-With the FTSE 100 PE10 at 12.4 the trendline suggests a future Nominal 5 Year Capital Gain of 60%.
-In contrast the Real (inflation adjusted) 5 Year Capital Gain (not charted today) trendline implies a return of 42%.
+Even so just looking at 5 Year Nominal Capital Gains we see a correlation of -0.46 with an R^2 of 0.15 which is considered moderate.
+With the FTSE 100 PE10 at 13.1 the trendline suggests a future Nominal 5 Year Capital Gain of 54%.
+In contrast the Real (inflation adjusted) 5 Year Capital Gain (not charted today) trendline implies a return of 37%.